 - One medium pie pumpkin (substitute with butternut squash)

-- 6 cups turkey or chicken broth (homemade with bones is best!)
+- 6 cups turkey, chicken, or veggie broth (homemade is best!)

-- 1 tablespoon of ghee or coconut oil (omit for Kapha types)
+- 1 tablespoon of ghee, olive oil, or coconut oil

 - 1/3 cup chopped onion